Day 1 – Langkawi from above

 5. Tanjung Rhu beach

 After breakfast, make your way to the northern tip of Langkawi.
 Tanjung Rhu is a remote beach, sandwiched between the lush jungle and the Andaman Sea.
-This area is much quieter than other parts of Langkawi, and host only to a few exclusive resorts.
+This area is much quieter than other parts of Langkawi and hosts only a few exclusive resorts.
 A little piece of heaven!

 6. Cruising Langkawi